-Students who achieve academic excellence during a term are recognized by being placed on the President's or Dean's list.
-These lists are compiled at the completion of the fall and winter terms, and combined lists are published in August for the Spring, Summer and Cross terms.
+Students who achieve academic excellence during a term are recognized by being placed on the President's or Dean's lists.
+This is done at the completion of the fall and winter terms, and in August for the spring, summer and cross terms.
 The criteria of eligibility for each list are listed below: